-11.1 Should either party request, the parties will develop a traineeships provision to be included in this Agreement.
-Such provision will be designed to facilitate the provision of accredited training to participants in an accredited traineeship or similar scheme.
+11.1 Should the System Manager, Employer or HSUWA request, the System Manager and HSUWA will develop a traineeships provision to be included in this Agreement.
+The provision will be designed to facilitate the provision of accredited training to participants in an accredited traineeship or similar scheme.